10yard/dkafe/readme.md

 Pauline will provide game information, score targets or unlock requirements as you walk towards an arcade machine.

-You begin with only 100 coins so you must collect coins which are thrown by Donkey Kong.
+You begin with only 100 coins, so you must collect coins which are thrown by Donkey Kong.
 You'll be charged 100 coins to launch a game.
 Be aware of the countdown timer too,  if the timer runs out you'll lose 150 coins!

 If you're not up for the challenge then it is possible to adjust things and have all machines unlocked and set to free play.
-Pauline will love it when you beat all of the machines though.
+Pauline will love it when you beat all the machines though.

 The frontend can be easily configured to launch other emulators and roms.

-There will be folks who want to have 50,000 games on their arcade machines.
-This frontend is not for them,  it was made for simplicty and to showcase a small selection of games and encourage them to be played.
+> There will be folks who want to have 50,000 games on their arcade machines.
+This frontend is not for them,  it was made for simplicity and to showcase a small selection of games and encourage them to be played.

 ### This project includes: